Using Single Message Transforms in replication flows

 Transforming metadata of Kafka records in replication flows

-Unlike transformation of key or values, you can transform the metadata (headers, timestamps and so on) in Kafka records without any preliminary conversion.
+Unlike transformation of keys or values, you can transform the metadata (headers, timestamps and so on) in Kafka records without any preliminary conversion.
 That is, you do not need to create a chain with multiple transforms or predicates.
 You can simply use a single plugin like InsertHeader.

 The following transformation chain example adds smt-header-key=smt-header-value as a fixed header to all of the replicated records using the InsertHeader plugin.